Beretta M1935: Design advantages

 Fitted with the Beretta-style open slide, the M1935 has a very reliable feeding and extraction cycle.
 It was made with few parts and is very simple to maintain.
-The M1935 is a very robust construction with long service life if properly maintained.
+The M1935 has a very robust construction with long service life if properly maintained.

 Limitations

-The low magazine capacity of 8 rounds and short effective range reduces the M1935 to a last resort self-defense weapon.
+The low magazine capacity of eight rounds and short effective range reduces the M1935 to a last resort self-defense weapon.
 The slide is not of the self-catching type; the magazine retains the action to the rear.
 When the magazine is removed the action returns forward on an empty chamber.
 This slows down reloading of the pistol.
 However, if the safety is thumbed into the safe position it also acts as a slide catch, the magazine can then be released and a full magazine can be inserted, the slide release / safety can then be released, loading a round, then the pistol can now be fired in single action.